aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/2-service-connect-default-config/index.en.md

 ---
-title : "Usecase 1: Service Connectivity with HTTP in Default Configuration" weight : 11
+title: "Use case 1: Service Connectivity with HTTP in Default Configuration"
+weight: 11
 ---

 In this section, let us deploy two simple services `app1` and `app2` and test connectivity between them in the default VPC Lattice Configuration.